Crossfields Institute International is the Higher Education arm of Crossfields Institute.

 We specialise in the delivery of Higher Education courses that are linked to the holistic and integrated education vision of Crossfields Institute.
 Based in Stroud, UK we have students from around the world who study together through the use of our virtual learning platform (VLE).
 Being linked to an Awarding Organisation means that our Quality Assurance processes are robust and we are at the forefront of developing and implementing innovative learning practices.

 The Researching Holistic Approaches to Agroecology course is a postgraduate course developed and delivered in cooperation with Alanus University.
-The course can be taken for a postgraduate diploma or a full MA (subject to appropriate entry requirments).
+The course can be taken for a postgraduate certificate or a full MA (subject to appropriate entry requirments).
 Researching Agroecology is one pathway on the MA Philosophy of Social Innovation developed and delivered in cooperation with Alanus University, our partner institution in Bonn, Germany.

 The study options for this course are: